Check de ingrediënten van jouw cosmetica

-I never knew until a few years ago what the real deal was with those illegible labels on the back of skin care products.
-Do you?
+Until a few years ago, I never knew what the deal was with those unreadable labels on the back of skincare products.
+Did you?

-When I started my personal search for 100% natural skin care, I really couldn't see the wood for the trees anymore: ecocert, natrue, fair trade... and many other quality marks.
+When I started my personal search for 100% natural skincare, I really couldn't see the forest for the trees: ecocert, natrue, fairtrade... and many other quality marks.
 But I also read: Dimethicone, Allantoin, cyclowattes?
-And a lot of ingredients that are completely unrecognizable to me.
+And many more ingredients that were completely unrecognizable to me.
 Should I look them all up in a dictionary?

-And oh yes, of course I also searched for vegan, animal testing free, organic and 100% natural.
+Oh yeah, and of course I also searched for vegan, cruelty-free, organic and 100% natural.
 But where can I actually check those statements?

-We all smear a lot on our face and to be honest: I think most people don't know what you actually put on your face, what the quality marks stand for and what the terms 'natural based' mean or not.
-Sounds like a vague marketing term (may I say, I've been a marketer myself for years ;-)).
+We all put a lot of products on our faces and to be honest: I don't think most of us know what we actually put on our faces, what the quality marks stand for and what the terms 'natural based' do or do not mean.

 Do you ever pay attention to quality marks when you want to buy something?
-Well, I have thoroughly studied it, because with Food for Skin we wanted to certify and I can tell you: there is a lot of good, unfortunately there are also quality marks of the type "We at WC duck advise WC duck", in other words: quality marks created by chemical companies.
-So do some research if you think a quality mark is really important and go to those websites and look up additional information.
-Personally, through my research, I am completely convinced that it is important to have a quality mark.
-I'm definitely for high and clear standards, that would clear up a lot, but like chocolate (coincidentally my previous job) it's a jumble of labels for skincare right now.
+Well, I have delved into it thoroughly, because with Food for Skin we wanted to certify and I can tell you: there is a lot of good, unfortunately there are also quality marks of the type "We from WC duck advise WC duck", in other words: quality marks created by chemical companies.
+So really do some research if you think that a quality mark is really important and go to those websites and search for extra information.
+Personally, my research has completely disabused me of the fact that it is important to have a quality mark.
+I am absolutely in favor of high and clear standards, that could clarify a lot, but just like with chocolate (coincidentally my previous job) it is a tangle of quality marks for skin care at the moment.

 As mentioned, standards and control are absolutely important.
-But even with the strictest certifiers, there may still be certain % ingredients in it, which in my opinion do not belong.
+But even with the strictest certifiers, there can still be a certain % of ingredients in there that, in my opinion, do not belong there.
 Food for Skin is standardized (not yet certified due to high costs) on Natrue.
-Natrue is one of the strictest certifiers, but to be fair: there too, for example, you have categories, so that category 3 is slightly less 'pure' than category 1.
-And the ultimate consumer never sees that!
+Natrue is one of the strictest certifiers, but to be fair: there too, for example, you have categories, which means that category 3 is slightly less 'pure' than category 1.
+And the end consumer never sees that!
 Our advice is therefore: check your ingredients, ask your favorite brand where they come from, under what circumstances it is made.
-Because if we, consumers, don't 'ask', the Big Beauties (the big pharma's) certainly won't 'spin'.
+Because if we, consumers, do not 'ask', the Big Beauties (the big pharmas) will certainly not 'spin'.

-Yup, such a nice and clear story ;-) Can you identify the ingredients on the back of your shampoo bottle?
-I don't hear, still don't, even now that I already have a lot of knowledge about it.
-This is partly due to the fact that, according to EU legislation, you must use INCIs.
+Can you identify the ingredients on the back of your shampoo jar?
+I can't, still can't, even now that I have a lot of knowledge about it.
+This is partly because according to EU legislation, you have to use INCIs.
 INCI stands for: International Nomenclature of Cosmetic Ingredients, or the international naming system for cosmetic ingredients.
-And that is why backs are really not legible or recognizable, unfortunately also the backs of our Food for Skin products.
+And that is the reason why the backs are really not readable or recognizable, unfortunately also the back of our Food for Skin products.
 You have to use the official names of those ingredients.
-For example, did you know that Solanum Lycopersicum is 'just' a tomato?
-I didn't know that.
+Did you know for example that Solanum Lycopersicum is 'just' a tomato?
+Neither do we!

-When we started Food for Skin, we only intended to put 'recognizable' and 'edible' ingredients on the back, not knowing about the INCIs at the time.
-It is good that there is an international nomenclature, so that there is at least 1 standard for it, but whether this really helps consumers?
+When we started Food for Skin, we intended to only put 'recognizable' and 'edible' ingredients on the back, not knowing about the INCIs at the time.
+It is good that there is an international 1 standard for this, but does this really help consumers?

 Check ingredients skincare